KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Conclusion

 \section{Conclusion}

 This work tackles the task of Open-Domain Question Answering.
-We focus on the current best performed reader model FiD and propose a novel KG-based reranking method to improve both its effectiveness and efficiency.
-Our reranking model reuses the passage representation generated by the reader encoder and apply graph neural networks to compute reranking scores.
-We propose to use the intermediate layer of encoder to reduce computation cost while maintaining good performance.
-We further show that our GNN based reranking method can also be applied to retriever to further boost model performance.
-Experiments on Natural Question and TriviaQA show that our model can significantly improve original FiD by $1.5\%$ and achieve on-par performance with FiD but reducing $60\%$ of computation cost.
+We focus on the current best performed framework FiD and propose a novel KG-based reranking method to enhance the cross-modeling between passages and improve computation efficiency.
+Our two-stage reranking methods reuses the passage representation generated by DPR retriver and the reader encoder and apply graph neural networks to compute reranking scores.
+We further propose to use the intermediate layer of encoder to reduce computation cost while still maintaining good performance.
+Experiments on Natural Questions and TriviaQA show that our model can significantly improve original FiD by $1.5\%$ exact match score and achieve on-par performance with FiD but reducing over $60\%$ of computation cost.